 If you fall into that category, consider transforming your bathroom into your oasis.

 Grab some aromatherapy candles, slice up some cucumbers and relax into some bubble bath.

 I know this sounds very, very skin deep, but even if we manage to do one small thing once or twice a week it can greatly improve our overall sense of wellbeing.

-Click HERE to add some self-care to your oasis.
+Add some body and bath self-care to your oasis.